Torin99/MiniProject3/README.md

 ## Conclusion

 In conclusion, the CNN model demonstrated superior performance for image classification tasks on the CIFAR-10 dataset compared to the ANN model.
 Further exploration could involve experimenting with different optimization functions, image preprocessing techniques, or model architectures.

-## Questions

-If you have any questions or feedback, please feel free to reach out.